nunomaduro/plus-1/website/handbook.md

 ## Arrow functions

-Short closures, also called arrow functions, are a way of writing shorter functions in **Plus**.
-This notation is useful when passing closures to functions like `array_map` or `array_filter`:
+Arrow functions, also called short closures, are a way of writing shorter functions in **Plus**.
+This notation is useful when passing callbacks to functions like `array_map` or `array_filter`:

 ```php